Yaandle/ac_telemetry/README.md

 **Goal:** Touch reality — users, data, constraints.

+This stage creates **engineering maturity**, not better training metrics.
 At this stage, learning is no longer offline-only or theoretical.
 The *same system* built in Stage 3 and exercised in Stage 4–5 is now tested directly inside the simulator, frame-by-frame, under real timing constraints.